tkr22777/teaching-cs-630/normalization_notes_and_details.md

 **Transitive Dependency Identified:**
 - In COURSE table: `CourseID → Instructor` and `Instructor → Department`
 - This creates: `CourseID → Department` (transitive through Instructor)
+- **Why it's transitive**: Department depends on CourseID indirectly through the non-key attribute Instructor
+  — Assumes each course has exactly one primary instructor assigned to a single department

 **3NF Result:**